DaviRaubach/muda/docs/_sources/index.rst.txt

 It requires Abjad 3.4 and Python 3.

-The idea is to have some features to easily build scores, write and transform some music with Abjad and LilyPond.
+The idea is to have some resources to easily build scores, write and transform some music with Abjad and LilyPond.
 It is a little plant now that can bear some fruits in the future.
 It is not mute.
 It says, represents the way I make music, how I operate the transformations of musical material.
 Still, maybe it can be useful to someone else.

 Start with an example if you want: :ref:`example`.